fiquu/slseed-web-app/README.md

 Most of these steps apply to any project, but we're assuming you'll also be using [Slseed Web API](https://github.com/fiquu/slseed-web-api) for your backend.

-1. You need to configure the [Slseed Web API](https://github.com/fiquu/slseed-web-api) first to get the Cognito values, if you need them.
+**Important:** You may need to configure the [Slseed Web API](https://github.com/fiquu/slseed-web-api) project first to get the [AWS Cognito](https://aws.amazon.com/cognito/) values.
+If you don't need that, then you can just add a [Cognito User Pool](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html) into the app's CloudFormation stack template.

 1. Configure your AWS profiles on `configs/aws.js` for each stage.
 1. Run `npm i` and update as needed.
 1. Set the input values to use on the CloudFormation template on `configs/stack/values.js`.
 1. Configure your CloudFormation template on the `configs/stack/template/` folder.
 1. Run `npm run setup` and select `stack` (or `npm run setup:stack`), select stage and enter the template values.
 1. Wait for it to finish (it may take a while)...
-1. Configure your SSM to `.env` values on `configs/ssm-env.js`.
-These are the SSM param names only as the prefix is taken from the `.slseedrc.js` file.
+1. Configure your [AWS Systems Manager](https://aws.amazon.com/systems-manager/) parameters to `.env` values on `configs/ssm-env.js`.
+These are the SSM parameter names only as the prefix is taken from the `.slseedrc.js` file and from the `package.json` `name` and `title` properties by default.
-1. Run `npm run setup` and select `env` (or `npm run setup:env`) and select stage to set your `.env.{stage}` file.
+1. Run `npm run setup` and select `env` (or `npm run setup:env`) and select stage to set your `.env.{stage}.local` file.
 1. Run `npm run semantic` to build and watch (or `npm run semantic:build` to just build) the Fomantic UI files.
 1. Run `npm start`.